Honour Boards for Local Government Authorities

 the finger of suspicion for that points firmly and relentlessly at central government.

 However, many of their names feature on honour boards some of which are as old as the local government system itself.
-We are pleased to say that when the boards have run out of space in which to place the name of the new town mayor, councillor or chief executive.
-We are often asked to produce a new honours board that will sit alongside the old for the next one hundred years and quietly tell it's story.
+We are pleased to say that when the boards have run out of space in which to place the name of the new town mayor, councillor or chief executive, we are often asked to produce a new honours board that will sit alongside the old for the next one hundred years and quietly tell it's story.